k-mcc/k-mcc/README.md

 ### Hi there! 👋

 My name is Kate and I am a PhD student in Geophysics at Stanford.
-In my research, I seek to refine and apply radar remote sensing techniques (mainly InSAR) to study the deformation of volcanoes and ice sheets on Earth and other worlds.
+In my research, I seek to refine and apply radar remote sensing techniques (mainly InSAR) to study the deformation of volcanoes on Earth and Venus.
 I graduated from the University of Virginia with degrees in computer science and environmental sciences along with an astronomy minor.
-I'm especially interested the exploration of ocean worlds such as Europa.

 My personal website: [https://k-mcc.github.io/](https://k-mcc.github.io/)